 Amplivox recommend that this audiometer should be calibrated on an annual basis.
-Please contact Amplivox Ltd or your distributor for details of calibration services.
+Please contact Amplivox or the designated distributor for details of calibration services.
+Refer to ISO 8253-1 for additional guidance.

 The instrument should be returned to the manufacturer for service & repair.
 There are no user-serviceable parts within it.